What is constructive dismissal?

 - you have not done anything to suggest that you have accepted their breach or a change in employment conditions

-Possible examples of constructive dismissal
+Examples of constructive dismissal

 The reason for leaving your job must be serious - there must be a fundamental breach of your contract.
 Examples include: